stonehippo/mehvish_ali_code/README.md

 In addition to the hardware—the Pico dev board, the sensors, a breadboard, and some wires to connect them—you will need a text editor to edit the files on the Pico.
 This is best done with a code-specific editor or an integrated development environment (IDE).

 I recommend using [Thonny](https://thonny.org/).
 It is a simple, free, Python-focused IDE that has some built in tools for working with CircuitPython.
-This includes a handy tools:
+This includes handy things like:

 - a REPL (read-eval-print-loop) view that makes quick hacks and code output easy
 - a plotter for visualizing numeric data from a sensor or device